What is Da Bu Yin Wan?

 - Zhi Mu (Anemarrhena) to clear Heat and nourish Yin

-This herbal blend is derived from the ancient Chinese herbal formula Dan Xi Xin Fa, which was written in 1481 by Zhu Zhen-Heng.
+Da Bu Yin Wan comes from the ancient Chinese herbal formula Dan Xi Xin Fa, by Zhu Zhen-Heng (1481 AD).

 Our clients have seen wonderful improvements in the health conditions of their pets using herbal blends to take care of a variety of health issues.
 Please contact our clinic at any time if you have questions about herbal remedies!